Kirkstead and Little Steeping Railway

-In 1915 the line was closed and the materials from one track were lifted and sent to France for tactical use there.
+To support the war effort during World War One, in 1915 the line was closed and the materials from one track were lifted and sent to France for tactical use there.
 The track was reinstated and normal operation was resumed in 1923.

 When the direct line from Lincoln to Boston was closed east of Coningsby Junction in 1960, some Lincoln stopping trains ran to Coningsby to terminate their journeys.
 The New Line itself was closed on 5 October 1970.

 Before the New Line

 In 1848 the Great Northern Railway opened two main lines: part of its Loop Line (or Lincolnshire Loop) from Boston to Lincoln, and the East Lincolnshire Line from Boston to Grimsby.
 The GNR leased the East Lincolnshire Line from the owning company.
 From the 1860s seaside holidays and excursions became increasingly popular, and a nominally independent branch line was opened from Firsby to Skegness in 1873.
 Mablethorpe was connected to the East Lincolnshire Line at Louth in 1877 and additionally at Willoughby further south, in 1888.
 The railway connections encouraged the huge popularity of the seaside, and the towns and the railways did excellent business in the season.

 The approach to Skegness and Mablethorpe from the Midlands was rather circuitous, involving a sweep through Boston, reversing there in the case of trains running via Lincoln.